-Project #AbattoirNigeria was a nationwide public health advocacy and journalism project that investigated, reported and engaged the Nigerian public on the challenging issues of unhealthy abattoirs, poor meat hygiene and eating infected meat.
-It was postulated that these issues were leading to a high risk of transmission of foodborne zoonotic diseases.
+Project #AbattoirNigeria was a nationwide public health advocacy and media project that investigated, reported and engaged abattoir workers and the Nigerian public on the challenging issues of unhealthy abattoirs, poor meat hygiene and eating infected meat.
+It was postulated that these issues were leading to a high risk of transmission of foodborne zoonotic diseases – especially helminth infections, tuberculosis, brucellosis and salmonellosis.
 The project was implemented from February 2017 to January 2018, with support and funding from Code4Africa’s ImpactAFRICA program.

 Project activities included field investigations, interviews, and laboratory tests; collection and analysis of data (from interviews, questionnaires, pictures, videos and laboratory tests); and engaging in on-site dialogues with presiding government officials and abattoir workers.
 The project also involved physical and virtual work collaboration with a team of government officials, veterinarians, public health officials, meat inspection officers, butchers and cattle herders, photographers and videographers in 5 states across the geo-political zones of Nigeria.
 To ensure high participation in the project, we networked with and garnered the support of stakeholders such as government offices in charge of state abattoirs and the heads of association in the abattoirs.